Estimated reading time: 6 minutes

 In this example, we are looking at the number of product defects in each of the listed categories.

-When you look at the number of defects from the largest to the smallest occurrences, it is easy to see how to prioritize improvements efforts.
+When you look at the number of defects from the largest to the smallest occurrences, it is easy to see how to prioritize improvement efforts.

 The most significant problems stand out and can be targeted first.